-ration ring and pinion gear set.
-When a failure occurs to the early style ring and pinion gear set, it is necessary to replace the ring & pinion with the later style.
+Suppliers today only stock the later configuration ring & pinion gear set.
+When a failure occurs to the early style ring & pinion gear set it is necessary to replace the ring & pinion with the later style.
 The drive shaft also has to be replaced with the later style, along with the later larger pre-load nuts, tab washer, and thrust washer.